SQLiteFlow/sqliteflow.github.io/iOS.md

 - View, edit or add table data.
 - View table data with a convenient data filter.
 - Sort records by tapping on column title.
-- Edit blob as hex, show blob as image if possible.
+- Edit blob data as hex or show it as preview if possible.

 *Data Editor*
 <br/>